ellenkoenig/datascience-co-learning/README.md

 * [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/): Teaches Python as a means to get things done.
 Free if you use the website, also available as a [book](https://nostarch.com/automatestuff) and a [Udemy course](https://www.udemy.com/automate/?couponCode=FOR_LIKE_10_BUCKS).

-* [Python Course](https://www.python-course.eu/python3_course.php) from Bernd Klein: Probably one of the most comprehensive free tutorials available, it covers everything from "Hello World" to advanced OOP.
+* [Python Course](https://www.python-course.eu/python3_course.php): Probably one of the most comprehensive free tutorials available, it covers everything from "Hello World" to advanced OOP.
 Klein also offers quite a bit beyond the core material, e.g. _Advanced Topics_, _Numerical Python_, _Machine Learning_, and _Tkinter Tutorial_.
 All the material is offered in English and German.

 * [Introduction to Data Processing with Python](http://opentechschool.github.io/python-data-intro/) from OTS: A work in progress, our own tutorial builds on the foundations of [Introduction to Programming with Python](http://opentechschool.github.io/python-beginners/).
 You'll learn how to install and use Jupyter notebooks, load data, analyze a survey, and visualize your data.
 We've got quite a bit in the pipeline, so be sure to check back soon.

-* [Pandas Tutorial](https://bitbucket.org/hrojas/learn-pandas) from Hernand Rojas: This tutorial consists of a series of Jupyter Notebooks introducing the fundamentals of the Pandas module.
+* [Pandas Tutorial](https://bitbucket.org/hrojas/learn-pandas): This tutorial consists of a series of Jupyter Notebooks introducing the fundamentals of the Pandas module.
 The notebooks can be freely downloaded.
 The Pandas tutorial, as well as tutorials on a number of other data science related topics, are also available as [email courses](http://www.hedaro.com/).

 * [StatsModels Tutorial](https://github.com/jseabold/tutorial): Repo of Jupyter Notebooks dealing with the [StatsModels](https://www.statsmodels.org/stable/index.html) module.
 The material is a little old and not very well organized, but there are still a few gems there for anyone doing statistics in Python.